mikecinnamon/MLearning/[ML-02] scikit-learn.md

 ## One-hot encoding in Pandas

 One-hot encoding can also be performed with the Pandas function `get_dummies()`.
-Suppose that the feature matrix is split in two two data frames `X1` and `X2`, as recommended in the preceding section.
+Suppose that the feature matrix is split in two data frames `X1` and `X2`, as in the preceding section.
 The code is then simpler than in scikit-learn:

 ```
 X2 = pd.get_dummies(X2)